gsutanto/dmp/README.txt

 Execute ("Run") the file inside the Spyder IDE.
 (it will generate some plots comparing the training/demonstration data (in dotted blue lines) versus the unrolled trajectory from the learned DMP primitive (in solid green line))

+Remark:
+For code under dmp/python/dmp_coupling that depends on TensorFlow, the latest version of TensorFlow that works is TensorFlow 1.15.0.
+However, currently the software tests for these parts have not been revived yet.

 To compile: